Sheikh Fazilatunnesa Mujib: Early life and marriage

 Fazilatunnesa was a paternal cousin of her husband Sheikh Mujibur Rahman.
-When Fazilatunnesa was only 3 and Sheikh Mujib was 13, their marriage had been fixed by elders in the family.
-Renu was only 8 years old when she was married to her husband, who himself was just 18, in 1938.
-The couple later had two daughters Sheikh Hasina and Sheikh Rehana, as well as three sons Sheikh Kamal, Sheikh Jamal and Sheikh Russel.
+When she was only 3 and Rahman was 13, their marriage had been fixed by elders in the family.
+She was only 8 years old when she was married to her husband, who himself was just 18, in 1938.(This was a common tradition back in the day) The couple later had two daughters Sheikh Hasina and Sheikh Rehana, as well as three sons Sheikh Kamal, Sheikh Jamal and Sheikh Russel.
 Fazilatunnesa Mujib was under house arrest during Bangladesh Liberation War until 17 December.